Radhi126/AlfidoTech_Internship-Task2-Number-Guessing-Game/README.md

 ## 🙌 Acknowledgement

-This project was completed as part of my **internship journey at Alfifo Tech** 💼🌟
+This project was completed as part of my **Internship journey at Alfido Tech** 💼🌟